MichaelStober/MichaelStober/README.md

-Hi my name is Michael Stober and I am currently studing at University of Esslingen.
+Hi my name is Michael Stober and I am currently studing Computer Engineering at University of Esslingen.